Florist Friday: Anna Potter of Swallows and Damsons

 GC: What are your other floral design influences?

-AP: I’m influenced by everything that’s around me, from art and design, fashion and interiors, to Dutch still-life paintings and nature itself.
+AP: I’m influenced by everything that’s around me– art and design, fashion and interiors, Dutch still life paintings, and nature itself.

 GC: If you could travel to any one destination, floral-wise, where would you go?

 AP: Japan, so I could see the amazing varieties of Ranunculus they grow there.

 GC: How does social media affect your business?
 How do you interact with it?

 AP: Social media has been fantastic, I’m constantly amazed and humbled by the fact that such a small shop in Sheffield like ours has been offered the most fabulous opportunities to work with wonderful people worldwide – this just wouldn’t have happened without it.